LincolnIT/CSGODouble-bot-automated/README.md

 # CSGODouble-bot-automated
 ### CSGODouble betBOT.
-About 40% profit per Day - depending on the method.
+About 35% profit per Day - depending on the method.
 I recommend rainbow!
-Last update: 02/05/2016
-(Reason of update: Foobar updated csgodouble script so we needed to updated it, too)
+Last update: 03/05/2016 - Foobar updated csgodouble script so we needed to updated it, too

 Program interface